starry-seas/interactive_rating_component/README.md

 ## Acknowledgments

-A big thank you to Frontend Mentor for providing this challenge.
-It's a great way to practice and improve front-end development skills.
+A big thank you to Frontend Mentor for providing this challenge and also to -[ANNA](#https://github.com/annahndr) It's a great way to practice and improve front-end development skills.